open-resources/question_creation_demo/README.md

 pip install problem_bank_scripts --upgrade
 ```

+3. Download/copy the `problem_bank_helpers.py` file into the same directory you're running the notebook/python session from now.
+In the future, this will be integrated into `problem_bank_scripts`

-To convert one of the sample markdown files to the PrairieLearn syntax, open a Jupyter notebook or Lab session (or just use the provided [`demo.ipynb`](demo.ipynb) file) and run this in a cell:
+4. To convert one of the sample markdown files to the PrairieLearn syntax, open a Jupyter notebook or Lab session (or just use the provided [`demo.ipynb`](demo.ipynb) file) and run this in a cell:

 ```bash
 import problem_bank_scripts as pbs